 There is a guy a few rows back in a Ronda Rousey t-shirt who has brought a large and clearly Photoshopped picture of Ronda as a poster.
 I know it’s Photoshopped because in the picture, Ronda is wearing the WWE Raw Women’s Title but in reality- unlike Alexa, who, as Mickie reminded us, is now a three-time champ- Ronda Rousey has never, ever been the Raw Women’s Champion, so instead of spending your money on materials for a poster, why don’t you spend it on tissues so that you have something to blow your nose with when you go home and cry about it!

-They got an EXCELLENT shot that started on the title shot around Alexa’s waist and then panned up her body to her smirking face.
+They got an EXCELLENT shot that started on the title belt around Alexa’s waist and then panned up her body to her smirking face.
 This NEEDS to be the very first thing in her TitanTron from now on.
-Alexa then proceeded to a promo first on Ronda and then on Nia.
+Alexa then proceeded to cut a promo first on Ronda and then on Nia.
 The Ronda stuff wasn’t very good, with the words feeling kind of forced, and the repetition of the “Ronda doesn’t understand the rules; my MITB cash-in was perfectly legal” bit feeling totally unnecessary.
 This wasn’t helped by the fact that Alexa kept saying “in the planet” instead of “on the planet” when referencing Ronda’s “baddest woman on the planet” nickname.

 The Nia stuff was the usual Alexa Bliss! greatness, getting excellent heat.
 Mickie was excellent in her usual role as suck-up/lackey.
-If Nia wants some help in crafting her response to Alexa’s claim that real life doesn’t work Hollywood, she might want to give former WWE Creative Team member Jimmy Jacobs a call.
+If Nia wants some help in crafting her response to Alexa’s claim that real life doesn’t work like Hollywood, she might want to give former WWE Creative Team member Jimmy Jacobs a call.
 He cut one of the greatest promos of all time in which he asserted exactly the opposite.

 RONDA ROUSEY’S FRIEND NATALYA INTERRUPTS ALEXA BLISS! & MICKIE JAMES-